yarnpkg/rfcs/accepted/0000-selective-versions-resolutions.md

 2. `install` should be only about building the `node_modules` directory, not modifying the the `package.json` IMHO.

-If we do that, then the `--flat` option of `add` (and the `flat` option in the `package.json`) would apply not to the installation but to the adding, upgrading, etc (everything that modify the `package.json`'s dependencies): it will ensure that the project stays flattened via the populating of the `resolutions` field.
+Then the `flat` option in the `package.json` (and the `--flat` option of `add`) would apply not to the installation but to the adding, upgrading, etc (everything that modify the `package.json`'s dependencies).
+It will ensure that the project stays flattened via the populating of the `resolutions` field.

-## resolutions in dependencies

-If a dependency contains resolutions, should it be taken into account?
-In Maven, it is not the case for example.
-In other words: should we restrict resolutions to `private` project?